neuralmidifx/neuralmidifx.github.io/docs/docs_v2/Datatypes/MidiFileEvent.md

 ## Description

-In case, you have enabled the dragging of MIDI files into the plugin (in `Configs_GUI.h`), whenever a MIDI file is dragged into the plugin, it is converted into a `MidiFileEvent` and is provided to you in the `ITP` thread.
+In case, you have enabled the dragging of MIDI files into the plugin (in `settings.json`), whenever a MIDI file is dragged into the plugin, it is converted into a `MidiFileEvent` and is provided to you in the `ITP` thread.

 These data received from the MIDI file are wrapped in the `MidiFileEvent` data type and are provided to you in the `ITP` thread.